-By the time of this convention, most woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) advocates, including Stanton, had long abandoned reform dress, specifically the Bloomer costume, having concluded that it distracted from their mission to win women the vote.
+By the time of this convention, most woman's suffrage advocates, including Stanton, had long abandoned reform dress, specifically the Bloomer costume.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
+Suffrage leaders, including Stanton, had concluded that it distracted from their mission to win women the vote.
 (Stanton’s letter may have been written in response to an appeal from her cousin, Gerrit Smith, one of very few activists who had advocated dress reform as an adjunct to suffrage work but continued supporting the cause after suffragists stepped away.)
 In any case, even when they embraced it, suffragists had never been inclined to support the dress reform cause by holding a convention dedicated to the topic.
-It was water-cure quacks such as Jackson who succeeded the suffragists as dress-reform champions and who felt the need to agitate by means of conventions.
+It was water-cure quacks such as Jackson, who succeeded the suffragists as dress-reform champions, who felt the need to promote the cause by means of conventions.
 A thumbnail history of dress reform is available here.

+Building(s) and Sites(s).
 The 1833 church site was abandoned in 1878 due to increasing noise from the New York Central Railroad.
 The church moved two blocks north to a church building at 116 Center Street.
 That building had previously housed the Free Church, an non-denominational abolitionist congregation.
-Among other things, the Free Church was the site of the 1852 National Convention of the Liberty Party, the only national political convention to occur in Canastota.
-The Liberty Party was an antislavery party, so it should come as no surprise that the convention was attended and financially supported by Gerrit Smith.

 The church at 116 Center Street faced a harsher fate.
-By the time the Methodist church was built, it housed no congregation.
+By the time the Methodist church was built, it may have housed no congregation.
 Or perhaps, its sole remaining congregation was the one that built and occupied the Methodist church.
-The empty old church was repurposed as the Grange, a fraternal organization.
+The empty old church was repurposed by the Grange, a fraternal organization devoted to agriculture.
 The Grange abandoned the structure in the 1960s; after decades of housing various restaurants, it was shuttered and acquired by the Village of Canastota.
 At some point it was sold to a private party who had hopes of restoring the building in some manner.
 In the mid-2000s it operated for a time as an art gallery.
 In the intervening years, none of several proposals to rehabilitate the structure has yet borne fruit.